Marydeepikaaaa/switchback-cycle-analytics/README.md

 Business Intelligence · Data Visualization · Retail Analytics · Profitability Analysis · KPI Development · Product Segmentation · Reseller Analysis · Supply Chain Analytics

+**Confidentiality Note:** This project was completed as part of an academic engagement subject to confidentiality restrictions.
+The underlying dataset, Tableau workbook, and restricted project files are not publicly available.
+This repository documents the analytical approach, dashboard design, and skills demonstrated.

 ## Confidentiality

 This project was completed as part of an academic engagement and is subject to confidentiality restrictions.